Notalifeform/arlo-timelapse-lambda/README.md

 ## Create the timelapse

-Run from your snapdir dir (asuming it is next to your project dir)
+Run from your snapshot dir (asuming it is next to your project dir)

 ```
 ../snapshot-lambda/tools/create-slideshow.sh